gustavo491/gustavo491/README.md

 ### Hi, I'm Gustavo Oliveira 👋
-I am a curious young man looking for new challenges, I am passionate about learning and innovating.
-I've been working with programming for about 5 years, I started with PHP and recently I've been migrating to JS, I've worked with Vue.js and currently I work with Node.js.
+I am a curious and motivated professional, always seeking new challenges.
+Passionate about learning and innovation, I’ve been working with programming for about 6 years.
+I started with PHP, transitioned to JavaScript, and have been actively working with Vue 3 and Node.js.
+More recently, I’ve also started working with React.
-- 🤝 I'm looking for new projects in Node.js that I can actively contribute to expand my knowledge and evolve the project.
+🤝 I’m currently looking for new opportunities to contribute to projects using Node.js and React, with a strong focus on fullstack development and collaborative environments where I can continue to grow and add value.

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=gustavo491)